jadecobra/python_tdd_exercises/source/sleep_duration.rst

   the terminal outputs a similar message as before, this time for the second keyword argument

-* I update the definition the same way
+* I change the definition the same way

   .. code-block:: python